 Chirophonetics is a therapeutic method that is usually integrated into a basic profession.
-The training offered by the different Schools of Chirophonetic Therapy is therefore primarily aimed at people who have already completed their training in Speech or Occupational Therapy, Medicine, Nursing, Pedagogy or Curative Education, and who wish to expand and deepen their professional skills with the help of Chirophonetic Therapy.
+The training offered by the different Schools of Chirophonetic Therapy is therefore primarily, but not exclusively, aimed at people who have already completed their training in Speech or Occupational Therapy, Medicine, Nursing, Pedagogy or Curative Education, and who wish to expand and deepen their professional skills with the help of Chirophonetic Therapy.

 The basis of all the training courses is the study of the speech sounds, as described by Alfred Baur in his book "Healing sounds: Fundamentals of Chirophonetics", and the anthroposophy of Rudolf Steiner.

 The division of training into basic and advanced levels is regulated on a country- specific basis.
 In the basic training, the qualities of the sounds are experienced by looking at them from different aspects.
 In the practical part of the basic training, the sound forms are practiced on the back, arms and legs.
 After completion of about a third of the training courses, work can begin on individual patients under supervision.